recurly/recurly-client-dotnet/README.md

 var redemption = account.RedeemCoupon("WINTER", "USD");
 ```

-All the major sections of the API (Accounts, Invoices, Transactions, etc.) have static references for getting or listing their types, and concrete implementations for manipulating concrete objects.
+Each section of the API (Accounts, Invoices, Transactions, etc.) has static references for getting or listing their types and concrete implementations for manipulating concrete objects.

-## To Do
-* Final review against API specs
+Many more detailed C# examples are [available here](./examples.md).

 ## API Documentation